Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

     </details>

 2. You decide to buy a reserved instance for a term of one year.
 Which option provides the largest total discount?
     - A. All up-front reservation.
+[Lrgest Discount]
     - B. All reserved instance payment options provide the same discount level.
     - C. Partial up-front reservation.
     - D. No up-front reservation.